-Housing Development - No objection.
-Provides advice about the mix of the proposed 40% affordable housing, which should be 75% affordable rent and 25% shared ownership.
-Also highlights that a commuted sum will be needed for the remaining 0.4 part unit in line with the published calculations in the council's affordable housing viability study.

-Urban Design Officer - No objection.
+- 3.14 ownership.
+Also highlights that a commuted sum will be needed for the remaining 0.4 part unit in line with the published calculations in the council's affordable housing viability study. - Urban Design Officer No objection.
 Layout is only illustrative but main outstanding concern based on the current plans related to the connections of internal roads on the eastern edge.
-This should be resolved ahead of reserved matters.

-- Monson Drainage Engineer No objection subject to conditions requiring details of surface and foul water drainage to be agreed prior to work commencing on site. - 3.16 Environmental Protection Team No objections subject to condition requiring scheme for mitigation of noise and dust to be agreed and implemented during construction and completion of an acoustic report before commencement and - 3.17 implementaiton of any agreed mitigaiton before occupation. - Environmental Health Air quality No objection subject to condition for more detailled modelling to be undertaken and any mitigation needed to be agreed prior to commencement.
+This should be resolved ahead of reserved matters. - Monson Drainage Engineer No objection subject to conditions requiring details of surface and foul water drainage to be agreed prior to work commencing on site. - 3.16

-- Contaminated Land No objection subject to condition requiring more intrusive investigation prior to commencement. - 3.19 Forestry Officer No objection to access or number of homes on site.
-More detailed comments will be given at reserved matters stage. - 3.20 Countryside Officer No objection subject to conditions relating to details of nature park and badger mitigation strategy. - 3.21 Leisure & Economic Development No objection.
+Environmental Protection Team No objections subject to condition requiring scheme for mitigation of noise and dust to be agreed and implemented during - 3.17 construction and completion of an acoustic report before commencement and implementaiton of any agreed mitigaiton before occupation. - Environmental Health Air quality No objection subject to condition for more detailled modelling to be undertaken and any mitigation needed to be agreed prior to commencement. - Contaminated Land No objection subject to condition requiring more intrusive investigation prior to commencement. - 3.19 Forestry Officer No objection to access or number of homes on site.
+More detailed comments will be given at reserved matters stage.
+3.20 - Countryside Officer No objection subject to conditions relating to details of nature park and badger mitigation strategy.

+3.21 - Leisure & Economic Development No objection.
 Site originally proposed on site sports provision although not necessary to make the scheme acceptable.
-Leisure comments advised that the sites originally proposed for that were not all large enough - 3.22 for that use.
+Leisure - 3.22 comments advised that the sites originally proposed for that were not all large enough for that use.
 Provides advice on maintenance of the play and open space should it not be handed to a managmeent company.
 School playing field needs to meet Local Education Authority standards. - Waste Management Officer (District Council) No objection.
-Refers applicant to council guidance for waste to be considered as part of reserved matters application. - 3.23 Equalities Officer No objection.
+Refers applicant to council guidance for waste to be considered as part of reserved matters application. - Equalities Officer No objection.
 Requests condition for properties to be designed to meet M4 (2) category 2: Accessible and adaptable dwellings in line with CSH3 in the absence of Lifetime Homes.
-Also provides some more detailed accessibility advice for - 3.24 reserved matters application. - Local residents - as part of P15/S3916/O 179 neighbour responses were received to the original consultation of which 177 objected.
-A subequent amendment consultation was then held and 33 neighbour responses were received all of which were objections. - 3.25 So far on this re-submitted application 30 responses have been received from residents.
+Also provides some more detailed accessibility advice for - 3.24 absence of Lifetime Homes.
+Also provides some more detailed accessibility advice for reserved matters application. - Local residents as part of P15/S3916/O 179 neighbour responses were received to the original consultation of which 177 objected.
+A subequent amendment consultation was then held and 33 neighbour responses were received all of which were objections.
+So far on this re-submitted application 30 responses have been received from resdients.
 29 of these are objections and one accepts the principle but has concerns.
 A summary of points raised by residents in both applications is summarised below.